gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/finance/sponsorship.md

 * 400h by Infineon, for integrating the J-Link Debugging plug-in in DAVE and further developing the peripheral registers view

-None of the other companies using the GNU ARM Eclipse plug-ins in their development tools considered supporting the development.
+None of the other companies using the GNU MCU Eclipse plug-ins in their development tools considered supporting the development.

 The current (April 2017) financial status is a steady red <span style="color: red">**-6.500h**</span>.